When to visit

 Le Caraquette ($-$$)

 This family restaurant offers great value for money.
 What could be better than enjoying fresh lobster on a lovely patio with a superb view of Baie des Chaleurs?
-Open daily from 6 a.m. to 9 p.m.
+Open Monday-Saturday from 6 a.m. to 9 p.m. and Sundays from 7 a.m. to 9 p.m.

 89 Boulevard Saint-Pierre est, Caraquet / 506-727-6009